echeg/unityecs_speedtest/Assets/ecs-leo/README.md

     }
 }
 ```
-Reference to custom creator will be reset on `world.Destroy` call.

-## I want to process one system at `MonoBehaviour.Update` and another - at `MonoBehaviour.FixedUpdate`.
+### I want to process one system at `MonoBehaviour.Update` and another - at `MonoBehaviour.FixedUpdate`.
 How I can do it?

 For splitting systems by `MonoBehaviour`-method multiple `EcsSystems` logical groups should be used:
 ```